Electrical Faults On Mercedes-Benz cars

-One thing to consider when you have an electrical fault with a Mercedes is to ensure that you do take your car to a Mercedes specialist.
-On many occasions, we have taken on work from other non-Mercedes workshops due to them not having the experience of either the car or the fault.
+One thing to consider when you have an electrical fault with a Mercedes is to ensure that you regularly service your vehicle and take your car to a Mercedes specialist.
+On many occasions, we have taken on work from other non-Mercedes workshops due to them not having experience with either the car or the fault.
 They will, of course, attempt to cure the fault but quite often they will hit a dead end and pass the work on to us.

 This can sometimes set us back in our diagnosis as we have seen parts either fitted incorrectly, ie, an HFM sensor fitted upside down (which is something you wouldn’t usually look for), fuses missing or fitted to incorrect locations, parts fitted but not coded as others do not know that parts have to be coded, incorrectly fitted gearbox electric plates and cars serviced by other garages but do not know the common issues that certain cars have and will therefore not advise the customer according.

-Customers may think it will be cheaper to take it to a non-Mercedes garage.
+Customers may think taking it to a non-Mercedes garage will be cheaper.
 However, they may end up paying more than they would have if they had taken it to a Mercedes specialist.
-The customer could have to pay for our time and the other workshops time rather than just paying once.
+The customer could have to pay for our time and the other workshops’ time rather than just paying once.

 ELECTRICAL FAULTS – REPAIR, COST AND TIME